yuriysurzhikov/Lab04/README.md

 # Lab04
-## This is implementation of the first task.
+## This is implementation of the second task.